ChristianT-Stu/Pizza-DB-Project/Database Table Schema Creation/README.md

 (4/15/23) - Iteration 2
   - Repetative info noticed in created table above in Iteration 1.
-    Decided to create two more tables to handle excess overflow of info and link these new tables with primary keys.
+    Decided to create two more tables to handle excess overflow of info and link these new tables with cust_id, and add_id.
     I have made a Customers table and an Address Table

     Customer Table: